AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Introduction

-The paper is organized as follows: after introducing the challenges of multi-reference electronic structure methods and reviewing existing active space selection strategies in Section~\ref{sec:background} and Section~\ref{ssec:as_methods}, we detail our workflow, AEGISS, in Section~\ref{sec:workflow_intro}, outlining each step of the semi-automated procedure.
-To demonstrate the effectiveness and flexibility of our approach, we apply it to three Ruthenium(II)-based complexes of increasing size and complexity which serve as models for photodynamic therapy (PDT).
-This case study was selected for two main reasons: first, it involves modeling low-lying excited states and strongly correlated systems-cases where careful active space selection is critical; and second, it has recently been highlighted by our team and others as a promising example for investigation using near-term quantum computers~\cite{annurev2025}.
-These applications, along with a discussion of the performance and accuracy of the selected active spaces, are presented in Section~\ref{sec:results}.
-The computational setups and tools used are described in Section~\ref{sec:computational_details}, and we conclude with a summary of findings and perspectives in Section~\ref{sec:conclusion}.
-Additional benchmarks and supporting information are available in the appendix.
+The paper is organized as follows.
+Section~\ref{sec:background} and Section~\ref{ssec:as_methods} introduce the challenges of multi-reference electronic structure methods and review existing active space selection strategies.
+Section~\ref{ssec:workflow} presents our workflow, AEGISS, and details each step.
+To assess its performance and flexibility, we apply AEGISS to five case studies.
+The first two, Benzene and Ferrocene, are used to assess AEGISS on well-known benchmark molecules.
+We then consider DOBNA, a prototypical thermally activated delayed fluorescence organic light-emitting diode (TADF-OLED) emitter.
+Finally, we study two Ruthenium(II)-based complexes of increasing size and complexity, chosen as models for photodynamic therapy (PDT).
+This latter case study is motivated by the presence of low-lying excited states and strong electronic correlation, for which active space selection is particularly critical.
+In addition, these systems have recently attracted interest as promising targets for near-term quantum computing applications and have been used in our recent ADAPT-VMPE~\cite{ADAPTVMPE} paper, which highlighted the importance of accurate active-space construction for variational quantum simulations of strongly correlated molecular systems.
+The results and analysis are presented in Section~\ref{sec:results}, computational details in Section~\ref{sec:computational_details}, and conclusions in Section~\ref{sec:conclusion}.
+Additional benchmarks and supporting information are provided in the appendix.